MCAT to IQ Calculator

 Medical school acceptance is strongly influenced by both MCAT scores and GPA.
 According to data published by the Association of American Medical Colleges, applicants with a GPA above 3.79 and an MCAT score greater than 517 have the highest acceptance rate of 81.7%, while those with GPAs below 3.20 or MCAT scores below 494 face acceptance rates of less than 5%.

-A strong MCAT score can partially offset a lower GPA; for instance, applicants with a 3.40-3.59 GPA and MCAT scores of 514-517 still see an acceptance rate of 56.5%.
+A strong MCAT score can partially offset a lower GPA.
+For instance, applicants with a 3.40-3.59 GPA and MCAT scores of 514-517 still see an acceptance rate of 56.5%.
 However, those with both low GPAs (below 3.00) and low MCAT scores (under 500) rarely gain admission, with rates often below 2%.

 Overall, the combined acceptance rate across all applicants is 41.9%, emphasizing the importance of excelling in both metrics to remain competitive.